Academic Work & Lectures Writing Index︎

 Hello reader, welcome!
 Thank you for taking the time to find out a little more - for being curious.
 So, a little bit about me.

 I’m a queer woman from a low-income single mother family.
-One half of a twin, I was conceived in San Francisco.
-My absent father’s name is Randy.
-Life is weird.
 I have always felt as though I’m from unconventional and strange roots.
 The feeling of being a misfit, on the edges, feeling often out of place amongst more conventional family stories and constellations, runs through and informs my academic and artistic work.
 I’ve lived all over the place, in a range of low rent set ups from boats to cabins, to squats, old libraries, vans and more normal spare rooms.
 I counted all the places I’ve lived a few years ago, and it turns out I’ve lived in over 32 different housing set ups since I left University in 2006.
 I’m now in the slightly more stable position of small terraced home owner.

-In terms of my work, I'm an artist, researcher, and educator.
-I’ve been practicing as an artist, activist, and educator since 2006.
-I work in mixed media and amongst other things, use print design, photography, sound and écriture féminine (Cixous) to explore and listen to personal stories of everyday life, with particular interest in listening into lived experiences of multi-ethnic working-class identity, the working conditions in the creative and cultural industries (CCI’s), precarity and socio-economic inequality.
-I have a background in socially engaged art and activism.
-I’ve co-founded and directed award winning campaigns at This is Rubbish (2010 - 2015) and worked as a campaigner at Oxfam (2012 - 14).
-I’ve been awarded numerous awards and residencies for my socially engaged art practice.
-See list of awards and residencies here.
+In terms of my work, I’ve been practicing as an artist, activist, and educator since 2006.
+I work in mixed media and amongst other things, use print design, flim and photography collage, sound and écriture féminine (Cixous) to explore and listen to personal stories of everyday life.
+I have a particular interest in listening into lived experiences of multi-ethnic working-class identity, the working conditions in the creative and cultural industries (CCI’s), precarity, chronic stress fractures, and socio-economic inequality.
+I’ve been involved in a range of social and economic justice campaigns alongside working as an artist-educator.

-I’m deeply interested in how money, work, our bodies, education and health shapes access to secure and equitable employment, and everything that is enabled (or not) through secure and fairly paid work.
+I’m deeply interested in how money, work, our bodies, sexuality, gender, health and access to education shapes access to secure and equitable employment, and everything that is enabled (or not) through secure and fairly paid work.
 My PhD (2015 - 2023) examined how intersectional working-class experience is excluded from socially engaged art (and the creative industries at large) and studied how convivial listening practices might help to better understand and challenge such inequities and exclusions.
 I’m interested in how we listen together, and how this might offer a form of giving attention, a form of listening to stories often erased, played down, or muted.
-I’m currently prototyping listening-rituals, using a range of listening practices and processes.
-I’m interested in listening as a radical act of giving attention and platforming stories of disquiet, breakdown, refusal, and resistance; especially from precarious and revolting bodies - bodies no longer able to take compounded and complex pressures of systemic inequity.